 AP Chemistry Exam Format

-Like most other AP exams, the AP Chemistry exam is divided into two sections.
-Section I of the exam includes multiple-choice questions, while Section II of the exam has free-response questions.
-The exam lasts for 3 hours and 15 minutes, and you will have access to a periodic table and formula sheet during the exam.
-Beginning with the 2023 examination, students are allowed to use a scientific or graphing calculator for both sections of the test.
+The AP Chemistry exam is divided into 2 sections.
+Section 1 includes multiple-choice questions (MCQs), while Section 2 has free-response questions (FRQs).
+The exam lasts for 3 hours and 15 minutes, and you will have access to a periodic table and formula sheet.

 Question Type | Score Weightage | Number of Questions | Time |